bbauska/trump-2025-lies/README.md

 Early in President Trump’s first term, McSweeney’s editors began to catalog the head-spinning number of misdeeds coming from his administration.
 We called this list a collection of Trump’s cruelties, collusions, corruptions, and crimes, and it felt urgent to track them, to ensure these horrors—happening almost daily—would not be forgotten.
 Now that Trump has returned to office, amid civil rights, humanitarian, economic, and constitutional crises, we felt it critical to make an inventory of this new round of horrors.
 This list will be updated monthly between now and the end of Donald Trump’s second term.

 - - -
-These lists, along with everything McSweeney’s publishes on this site, are offered ad-free and at no charge to our readers.
-If you are moved to make a donation in any amount or subscribe to our website’s Patreon, please do.
-This will help support this project and our other work.

 - - -
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>ATROCITY KEY</h3>